Drought Response Actions

 Get a Rebate or Incentive!

 Check out how you can save water and save money.
 Rebates for smart irrigation controllers and low-flow toilets are available statewide and other rebates may be available from local water providers.
-(A statewide turf removal rebate program is coming soon!)
+Incentives for replacing turfgrass with waterwise landscaping are also available in many municipalities.

 Check with Your Local Provider

 Water restrictions are determined and enforced at the local level, which allows for customization according to the area’s water supply conditions.
 Check with your local provider and city to learn about conditions, possible restrictions, and other water conservation measures in your area.